 # CCOA Segment Description

-1 Entity Represents a major operational unit within the university system
+1 Entity Identifies the major organizational unit (campus) within the UC system responsible for the transaction

 2 Fund High-level classification of the source of funds for a transaction and tracks spending restrictions and designations

-7 Project Tracks financial activity related to a sponsored award, a capital project or "body of work" that has a start and end date often spanning fiscal years.
+7 Project Tracks financial activity related to a sponsored award, a capital project, or a "body of work" that has a start and end date often spanning fiscal years.

-8 Activity Classifies transactions by activity – Campus defined
+8 Activity Classifies transactions related to a recurring activity

 11 Future 1 Reserved for future use